How to become a registered childminder

 Can I offer funded early education and childcare places?

-The number of hours and the scheme available to parents depends on their circumstances, but they will be eligible for 15 or 30 hours over a minimum of 38 weeks per year.
+The number of hours and the scheme available to parents depends on your circumstances, but you be eligible for 15 or 30 hours over a minimum of 38 weeks per year.

 If you wish to offer funded entitlement places, Bradford Council will guide you through the Bradford Council application process once you have submitted your application to either Ofsted or your chosen Childminding Agency.

-Meet Bradford’s Early Education and Childcare Quality Officer
+Contact Bradford Council's Early Education and Childcare Quality Officers

 Meet the Early Education and Childcare Quality Officers.